-- 1. Index Top Bin (all IFOVs) The number of the top bin of the CATS data frame, as computing from the ISS BAD. - 2.
-CATS Latitude (all IFOVs) Ground latitude of the CATS laser spot, in degrees, as computing from the ISS BAD. - 3.
-CATS Longitude (all IFOVs) Ground longitude of the CATS laser spot, in degrees, as computing from the ISS BAD.
+1. Index Top Bin (all IFOVs) - The bin id of the top of the CATS data profile, as

+- computing from the ISS BAD. - 2.
+CATS Latitude (all IFOVs) Ground latitude of the CATS laser spot, in degrees, as computed from the ISS BAD. - 3.
+CATS Longitude (all IFOVs) Ground longitude of the CATS laser spot, in degrees, as computed from the ISS BAD.